PerrySong/CryptoPortfolio-Nodejs/README.md

 ---
 * # Authorization

     * Every route start with baseURL/user/ will check the token sent by a client, and the server will recognize the token and know which user you are.
 If you update your email, username or password, the token will expire.
+Also, the token will expire after it was generated 24h.

     * Our backend will send a confirmation link when user registers his/her account.
 The link contains an encrypted parameter which includes user registration information.
 When the user clicks the link backend verify and decode the parameter    using a private key to acquire the user's registration information then create an    account accordingly.